monkeysees/country-quiz/README.md

 There are three types of question: for capitals, flags and populations.

+While you are playing your current score, i.e. number of correct answers, is shown.

 Quiz finishes after the first incorrect answer.
-It then shows you score for the game just ended, your maximum all-time score and restart button.
+It then shows you the score for the game just ended, your maximum all-time score and a button to restart the quiz.

 Maximum score is persisted across site visits via localStorage.